shengyess/shengyess.github.io/_pages/about.md

 <h1>Research Profile</h1>

 <div class='profile-summary'>
-    <p>Dr. Ye's research focuses on the development and application of multi-scale modeling methods and machine learning techniques to simulate charge kinetics in complex systems.
-His work covers a broad spectrum of applications in physics and chemistry, including biochemistry, photochemistry, molecular electronics, and photonics.
+    <p>Dr. Ye's research centers on the development and application of multi-scale modeling methods and machine learning techniques to simulate charge kinetics in complex systems.
+He has systematically developed efficient and accurate methods for simulating protein infrared and electronic spectra, as well as inverse-desgin proteins based on spectrum-structure-activity relationships.
 Over the past five years, he has published 17 papers in prestigious journals such as PNAS, Natl Sci Rev, JACS, JACS Au, JPCL, and Energy & Environmental Science.
 Additionally, his research has been featured twice as an "Editor's Choice" in Science (Science, 2020, 370, 1178; Science, 2020, 368, 727).</p>
 </div>

 <div class='paper-box'>